 By Staff -- Home Textiles Today, 8/9/2005 10:22:00 AM

-St. Louis — The May Department Stores Company reported net earnings fell to $52 million for its second quarter, compared with $101 million last year, due largely to $63 million in expenses related to the proposed merger with Federated Department Stores.
+ST. LOUIS -- The May Department Stores Company reported net earnings fell to $52 million for the second quarter, down 48.5 percent from $101 million last year, due largely to $63 million in expenses related to the pending merger with Federated Department Stores.

-Of that number, $57 million was related to accelerated stock-compensation charges triggered by shareowner approval of the merger.
+Roughly $57 million of the $63 million was related to accelerated stock-compensation charges triggered by shareowner approval of the merger.